galhardj/effect-reducers-context/README.md

 5. Let's say A is the parent and C is the child component that'll use the props from A. (i.e. A > B > C; A > D)
 	- In that case, it is necessary for C to utilize Context for using the props from A.
 	- But D is not necessary to use Context.
 A normal props passing is enough since the level of D is directly attached to A.
+6. Not optimized for high frequency changes (i.e. changes in a second) Redux is appropriate for the high freq changes

 ## Consumer
 1. Place the jsx Context wrapper for: